awsdocs/aws-codepipeline-user-guide/doc_source/ecs-cd-pipeline.md

 This tutorial helps you to create a complete, end\-to\-end continuous deployment \(CD\) pipeline with Amazon ECS with CodePipeline\.

+**Note**
+This tutorial is for the Amazon ECS standard deployment action for CodePipeline\.
+For a tutorial that uses the Amazon ECS to CodeDeploy blue/green deployment action in CodePipeline, see [Tutorial: Create a pipeline with an Amazon ECR source and ECS\-to\-CodeDeploy deployment](tutorials-ecs-ecr-codedeploy.md)\.

 ## Prerequisites<a name="ecs-cd-prereqs"></a>

 There are a few resources that you must have in place before you can use this tutorial to create your CD pipeline\.
 Here are the things you need to get started: